Get the kit — A$297

 An effective induction checklist should be structured in phases — day one, week one, and probation — with clear columns for the item description, date completed, worker initial, and inductor initial.
 It should include a final sign-off section where both parties sign to confirm that all items have been completed and the worker is ready to commence independent practice.

-The Staff Induction Checklist (Doc 32) in the SIL Rescue Kit follows this exact structure and is mapped to the NDIS Practice Standards requirements that auditors assess.
+The Staff Induction Checklist (Doc 32) in the Complete SIL Kit follows this exact structure and is mapped to the NDIS Practice Standards requirements that auditors assess.

 Summary: The 26-Item Checklist at a Glance